pferland/WiFiDB/README.md

-#We have moved back to the mail branch of the project under the RIEI Group name.
+#We have moved back to the main branch of the project under the RIEI Group name.

 #https://github.com/riei/wifidb/